reset/reset.github.com/guide-authoring-cookbooks.md

 Download Virtualbox from the [Virtualbox Downloads Page](https://www.virtualbox.org/wiki/Downloads) and then install it.
 We will be using version 4.1.18 in this guide.

-## Install Vagrant

-Vagrant is used in conjunction with VirtualBox and Chef to provide you with a command line tool to quickly manipulate virtual machines and rapidly iterate on your cookbook.

-Install it with the gem commmand

-    $ gem install vagrant

 # Creating the Cookbook

 Let's begin by generating a new cookbook for our application.
 We'll call it "myface" to match the name of our web application.